How To Sell Art On Pinterest: The Complete Guide

 Related Read:

-Isn’t that the perfect situation if your business is brand new and doesn’t attract thousands of paying customers yet?
+Isn’t that the perfect situation if your creative business is brand new and doesn’t attract thousands of paying customers yet?
 After all, it’s always better to keep your costs as low as possible until you can afford to cover larger ones.

-With that said, let me show you the best way to use Pinterest for artists in 2023 and beyond:
+With that said, let me show you the best way to use Pinterest for artists in 2026 and beyond:

-1) Create A Pinterest Business And Marketing Strategy
+1) Create A Pinterest Marketing Strategy

 Unfortunately, most business owners overlook that first step.
 In my opinion, that’s a mistake: